Should journalists participate in the

 point

-to the pigs
+to the pigs.
+This article

-in the Guardian argues that a poorly regulated
+by Mike Davis in the Guardian argues that a poorly regulated

 intensive pork industry is being let off the hook.
 Meanwhile, Rolling